rajatsharma369007/electric-skateboard/README.md

 Here, I will not discuss the mechanical aspect of building the skateboard.
 I will just describe how to setup the circuit and how to  connect the android device with skateboard.

-Below is the circuit diagram ( Task for you to complete and test the circuit, code provided in folder is for controlling the motor with the android phone )
+Below is the circuit diagram ( Here, I will not discuss how to connect the circuit, this is a task for you to complete and test the circuit.
+Code provided in folder is for controlling the motor with the android phone )

 ![alt text](https://github.com/rajatsharma369007/Electric-skateboard/blob/master/circuit/circuit.png)